Why is Stainless Steel Important for Deck Railing?

 In short, 2205 Stainless Steel is going to be more durable, longer lasting, and safer in the long-term.
 That’s why 2205 stainless steel helps bridges that travel over brackish waters and deep sea oil rigs.
 It’s the best material for the job.

 We do not recommend stainless steel posts be used in exterior coastal environments in the Long Island or coastal Connecticut areas, as we have found that to be an extremely corrosive environment that stainless steel cannot hold up to.
-We recommend using our Endurance Powder Coated aluminum posts in these environments as they will perform best in extreme conditions.
+We recommend using our Superior Performance Powder Coated aluminum posts in these environments as they will perform best in extreme conditions.

 What Makes 2205 Stainless Steel Different from 316?